 Women experience various symptoms at different points in their menstrual cycles, including mild and temporary bloating.
 However, abdominal bloating is another common symptom of endometriosis.
 Endo belly ranges in severity, but in some cases, it can cause severe distension and discomfort.

-Here at Maiden Lane Medical, our pelvic pain experts offer state-of-the-art diagnosis and personalized treatments for endometriosis.
+Here at Maiden Lane Medical, our pelvic pain experts offer state-of-the-art diagnoses and personalized treatments for endometriosis.
 If you have any symptoms of endometriosis, including severe and persistent abdominal distension, make an appointment for diagnosis and evaluation.

 After assessing your condition, we can provide the treatment you need to relieve your symptoms and restore your reproductive health.